Squishy, fluffy, sweet and spicy caramel marshmallows, that are perfect for autumn, Halloween and Bonfire Night sweet treats, or all year round.

-In the end I did make something; something that didn’t really involve being a slave to the oven, and just 10 minutes of being stood over the hob… marshmallows!
+In the end, I did make something; something that didn’t really involve being a slave to the oven, and just 10 minutes of being stood over the hob… marshmallows!
 I’d like to say that out on my cycling travels in the sunshine, there had been a flash of juicy brain activity that said ‘yes, this is what I’ll do’.
-However, the thought process behind them isn’t that glamourous or inspiring.
-In all honesty they were just a whim and something to satisfy an overactive sweet tooth with nothing in the house that could really do the trick.
+However, the thought process behind them isn’t that glamorous or inspiring.
+In all honesty, they were just a whim and something to satisfy an overactive sweet tooth with nothing in the house that could really do the trick.

 - 10 x Gelatine Sheets

 - 4 tsp Liquid glucose

 - 200ml Cold water

 - 1 tsp Speculaas spice mix

 - Line a square baking tin or a brownie tray with clingfilm and sprinkle with a good layer of icing sugar.

 - Fill a large bowl with cold water and add the gelatine sheets one by one.

 - In a heavy-based saucepan, add the sugar, liquid glucose and the cold water.